 Robert Thorsten – CEO

 “As someone who has personally struggled with mental illness for most of my adolescent and adult life, I shudder at the thought of others suffering in silence.
 I unfortunately know the feelings of aloneness, weakness and even desperation that comes with these struggles and have seen and experienced the stigma associated with talking about or admitting to one’s illnesses.
-Thankfully, through the amazing work of Bell Let’s Talk and Do More Ag, these silent struggles are slowly being decreased as it is now more acceptable and encouraged than ever before to speak up, not just for yourself but as a means of supporting others who are struggling to do the same.
+Thankfully, through the amazing work of Bell Let’s Talk and other initiatives, these silent struggles are slowly being decreased as it is now more acceptable and encouraged than ever before to speak up, not just for yourself but as a means of supporting others who are struggling to do the same.
 While I wish I could have benefited from these organizations earlier in my life, my role now is to help bring awareness to these causes and to encourage others to do the same.”

 David Lazarenko – Chief Growth Officer and Partner